alexfu/androidautoversion/README.md

 # AndroidAutoVersion
 This is a Gradle plugin, for Android developers, that automates app versioning.

+# Migrating from v1
+If you're updating this plugin from version 1, read the [migration guide](https://github.com/alexfu/androidautoversion/wiki/Migration-Guide).

 # Why
 Thinking of versioning in terms of major, minor, and patch makes it easier to update your app and takes the guess work out of it.